 Our unique Mull self catering cottages are open all year round.
-It’s late October and the days are getting shorter – winter is on its way, bringing long evenings and unpredictable weather.
+It’s nearly October and the days are getting shorter – winter is on its way, bringing long evenings and unpredictable weather.
 The phrase ‘There’s no such thing as bad weather, just inappropriate clothing’ is a perfect maxim for a winter visit to Mull and to our lovely cottages!
 Come prepared for the worst!
 Be pleasantly surprised!

 We had a couple staying from Germany one winter a few years ago.
 We had 7 days of beautiful still calm and sunny weather.
 Whilst they had loved the cottage and being here at Treshnish, they were sorry that they had not seen any storms.
 They asked when they could come back to experience really bad weather!